tedee-com/tedee-api-doc/docs/source/howtos/manage-access-links.rst

 Organization access links
 --------------------------

-Organization access allows sharing access to Tedee Lock or Gate with a guest by simple Url.
+Organization access links allows sharing access to Tedee Lock or Gate with a guest by simple Url.
 A guest with an access link can open locks or gates without having a Tedee account.

 Access link can be created only from organization and only for devices which are assigned to organization.
 If you don't have an organization, you can create it using Tedee Portal.